connected-systems-team/www-connected-app/README.md

 # structure-next-template

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`c3`](https://developers.cloudflare.com/pages/get-started/c3).
+This is a [Next.js](https://nextjs.org/) project which uses [OpenNext for Cloudflare](https://github.com/opennextjs/opennextjs-cloudflare) for hosting.
 This project uses Tailwind CSS for styling.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your local machine:

+-   Node.js v22.9.0
 -   [NVM (Node Version Manager)](https://github.com/nvm-sh/nvm)
--   Node.js v20.11.1

 ## Setting Up Your Development Environment